 2. AI and machine learning are reshaping search

-Google’s algorithm updates are no longer just rule changes—they’re behavior shifts driven by AI models like BERT, MUM, and RankBrain.
+Google’s algorithm updates aren’t just rule changes—they’re behavior shifts driven by AI models like BERT, MUM, and RankBrain.
 These models are designed to understand intent, not just words.

 If your SEO strategy is still stuck on plugging keywords into static blog posts, you’re going to fall behind.